howtographql/howtographql/content/backend/graphql-elixir/2-queries.md

 end
 ```

 That's it!
 You now have a schema that can do something.
-All you need to do now is setup our HTTP server with GraphiQL.
+All you need to do now is setup our HTTP server with GraphQL.

 ### Testing with playground